shown in other instead.

 Creating an Actor#

-To create an actor camera, do the following:
+To create a Player Actor camera, do the following:

 - On the Menu bar, choose Create -> Camera -> Actor.